pigworker/so-pigworker/markdown/appl-tensor.md

   * when you make a list of lists, the inner lists can have different lengths

 The `join` of a `Monad` flattens a composition.
-Lurking behind it is not just a monoid on shapes, but an *integration* operator in
+Lurking behind it is not just a monoid on shapes, but an *integration* operator.
+That is,

     join :: ((s <| p) . (s <| p)) x -> (s <| p) x